The Director Penalty Notice (“DPN”) regime is administered by Division 269 of the Taxation Administration Act 1953 (Cth)

 Directors are legally responsible for ensuring a company meets its taxation and superannuation lodgement and payment obligations.

-Under the DPN regime, failure to do so means directors can be personally liable for the amounts of PAYG-w and SGC that the company should have paid.
+Under the DPN regime, failure of a company to meet these obligations means directors can be held personally liable for a penalty in an amount equal to the amount that the company should have paid.

-Laws governing the regime were amended in June 2012, making it easier for the Australian Taxation Office (“ATO”) to make directors personally liable for these debts, particularly where lodgement obligations are not complied with.
+- In June 2012, the concept of a ‘lockdown DPN’ was born, making it easier for the Australian Taxation Office (“ATO”) to make directors personally liable for these debts, particularly where lodgement obligations are not complied with

-The DPN regime helps to ensure directors acquit their lodgement obligations on time and to safeguard against any delays in payment of PAYG-w and SGC.
+The DPN regime serves to ensure that directors acquit their lodgement obligations on time and to safeguard against any delays in payment of PAYG-w, SGC, GST, WET and LCT.

-In accordance with Division 269 of the TAA, a director becomes liable for a penalty at the end of the same period that the company should have settled its obligations for PAYG-w and/or SGC (noting that GST is not subject to DPNs).
-In other words, the ATO does not need to issue a DPN for the penalty to exist.
-The issuance of a DPN is merely notification that enforcement actions are commencing.
+In accordance with Division 269 of the TAA, a director becomes liable for a penalty at the end of the same period that the company should have settled its obligations for PAYG-w, SGC and GST (etc).
+In other words, the ATO does not need to issue a DPN for the director penalty amount to exist.
+The issuance of a DPN (i.e. the paperwork) is merely notification that enforcement actions are commencing.